eclipse-iceoryx/iceoryx/iceoryx_integrationtest/Readme.md

 ## Introduction

-To ensure quality standards in iceoryx, we are using automated testing to ensure ISO26262 on unit test and integration test level in the respective components.
+To ensure quality standards in iceoryx, we are using automated testing to ensure ISO26262 on unit test and integration test level of the respective components.
 Additionally, we need to make sure that the customer-facing API is functional and software integration specifications are fulfilled.
 Test focus is here on SWE.5 according to ASPICE.

 For that purpose we bring in tests which simulate customer behavior to have automatic testing of (Mis)Use-cases.